Avalon Poms Puppy Care Sheet

 Copyright 2017, all rights reserved.
 (This information may be reprinted with permission as long as the content is not changed or taken out of context and proper credit is given to the authors.)

 Congratulations on the purchase of your Pom puppy!
 Pomeranians make loving, enduring companions.
 They are beautiful, intelligent, and love to please.
 Please read this care sheet completely before your puppy arrives.
 We offer ongoing support for puppies purchased from us.
-If you have questions about your Avalon Pom, feel free to e-mail or call.
+If you have questions about your Avalon Pom, feel free to text, e-mail, or call after business hours.

 Some cautions and suggestions are as follows:

 1) Be sure that your puppy has clean, fresh water and a food supply at all times during the day.
 As he/she gets older, you may switch to scheduled feedings to aid in housebreaking.
 (See the important information on hypoglycemia below as well!)